Ze-Rax/TrackmaniaFlagRush/README.md

   	`git clone https://github.com/Ze-Rax/TrackmaniaFlagRush`
 3. Place the contents of `DedicatedServer` folder into your dedicated server's `UserData` folder.
 	- A minimal FlagRush matchsettings file is already included in `Map/MatchSettings/FlagRush.MatchSettings.txt` together with a map.
+	- The gamemode behaviour can be customized with settings that are applied through the match settings file, see [Mode settings documentation](./Mode%20settings.md)
 4. Start the server:

 Linux: